yoctoproject/poky/documentation/dev-manual/common-tasks.rst

    -  Add a ``psplash`` append file for a branded splash screen.
-For information on append files, see the ":ref:`dev-manual/common-tasks:using .bbappend files in your layer`" section.
+For information on append files, see the ":ref:`dev-manual/common-tasks:appending other layers metadata with your layer`" section.

    -  Add any other append files to make custom changes that are